1. Administration#

 - Univention App Center settings#

-The Univention App Center is an ecosystem similar to the app stores known from mobile platforms like Apple or Google.
-It provides an infrastructure to build, deploy and run enterprise applications on Univention Corporate Server (UCS).
+Univention App Center is an ecosystem similar to app stores known from mobile platforms such as Apple or Google.
+It provides an infrastructure to deploy and run enterprise applications on Univention Corporate Server (UCS).
 The Univention App Center uses well-known technologies like Docker.

 See also